deltaswapio/deltaswap/deltachain/design/roadmap.md

 ## New Cross-Chain Functionality

 ### Cross-Chain Queries
 Cross Chain queries are a mechanism by which read-only data can be requested from a chain without actually submitting a transaction on that chain.
-For example, a user could request a VAA for the current balance of an Ethereum wallet by submitting a transaction Wormhole Chain.
+For example, a user could request a VAA for the current balance of an Ethereum wallet by submitting a transaction Deltaswap Chain.
 This would be a unified location to request data from any chain, and be a tremendous cost-saving mechanism over executing transactions on other L1s.

-### Wormhole Pipes
+### Deltaswap Pipes
-Wormhole pipes are similar to Cross-Chain queries, but act via a 'Push' model whereby contracts can subscribe to systematically read data from other chains.
-Subscriptions would be managed via Wormhole Chain.
+Deltaswap pipes are similar to Cross-Chain queries, but act via a 'Push' model whereby contracts can subscribe to systematically read data from other chains.
+Subscriptions would be managed via Deltaswap Chain.

 ### Many others
-Going forward, Wormhole Chain will be an excellent mechanism for both the public to interact with the Phylax network, and for the Phylaxs to communicate between themselves.
-As such, Wormhole Chain should become the primary mechanism by which requests are made to the Phylaxs, and how new oracle features are implemented.
+Going forward, Deltaswap Chain will be an excellent mechanism for both the public to interact with the Phylax network, and for the Phylaxs to communicate between themselves.
+As such, Deltaswap Chain should become the primary mechanism by which requests are made to the Phylaxs, and how new oracle features are implemented.